VOLTTRON/volttron-docker/README.md

 All the same functionality that one would have from a VOLTTRON command line is available through the container.

+# Platform Initialization

+The VOLTTRON container when created is just a blank container with no agents.
+Now there is an initialization routine available within the docker container to allow the installation of agents before launching of the instance.
+To do this one will mount a platform_config.yml file to /platform_config.yml.
+The recommended way to do this is through a docker-compose.yml file.
+An example of this is available https://github.com/VOLTTRON/volttron-fuel-cells/.

 # Advanced Usage

 In order for volttron to keep its state between runs, the state must be stored on the host.
 We have attempted to make this as painless as possible, by using gosu to map the hosts UID onto the containers volttron user.
 The following will create a directory to be written to during VOLTTRON execution.